adilanwar2399/ESBMC-ibmc/README.md

 ### ibmc_benchmarks

 A set of 133 benchmarks originating from the [code2inv repository](https://github.com/PL-ML/code2inv/tree/master/benchmarks/C_instances/c).
-We have updated the benchmarks to use assertion syntax recognised by ESBMC and VeriAbs tools.
+We have updated the benchmarks to use assertion syntax recognised by ESBMC tool.

 ### ibmc_benchmarks_with_invariants